 The relationship between dietary fats and breast cancer risk is complex.
-Most foods with significant fat levels contain a variety of fatty acids, including, in most cases, fatty acids that have been shown to increase breast cancer risk when studied in isolation.
-There is evidence that the ratio of omega-6 to omega-3 fats in the diet is more important than the absolute amount of either fat.
+Most foods with significant fat levels contain a variety of fatty acids.
+There is evidence that the ratio of omega-6 to omega-3 fats in the diet is more important than the amount of either fat.
+This can present a somewhat confusing picture of fat and breast cancer risk.

+However, a consensus concerning certain fats emerges when existing studies are considered as a whole.
 Generally speaking, high-fat Western diets are associated with increased breast cancer risk, in part because they incorporate high levels of processed meat, butter and other animal fats, as well as fried foods, all of which have been associated with increased breast cancer risk.
 Saturated fats (found in red meat and dairy products) and trans fats (many commercial baked goods and certain margarines) have been found to promote breast cancer, although not all studies are in agreement.
 While omega-6 fats (corn oil, soybean oil, safflower oil, sunflower oil) are essential to human health, they also have been shown to promote breast cancer.
 Relatively high omega-3 intake can offset the potentially deleterious effects of omega-6 intake.
 Now a new study has reported that mice fed a high omega-3-based diet had a markedly different and less unfavorable mammary tumor microenvironment than mice fed an omega-6-based diet.
 This led to slower tumor growth and reduced metastases, which in turn resulted in longer survival, in the omega-3-fed mice.

-Latest research finds omega-3 fats reduce tumor growth & metastasis
+Latest research finds omega-3 fats reduce tumor growth

 The study referenced above was designed to investigate the effects of dietary omega-6 and omega-3 fatty acids on tumor progression, metastasis and survival using a mouse model of breast cancer.
 Population studies have found reduced breast cancer risk in women who consume of high levels of long-chain omega-3 fatty acids compared to those who consume low levels.
 Generally speaking, fatty fish are the best sources of long-chain omega-3 fatty acids (primarily eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)).
 Most plant sources of omega-3s (flaxseed, walnuts) contain the short-chain omega-3 fatty acid alpha-linolenic acid (ALA).
 The body is able to convert short-chain to long-chain omega-3s to some extent.